 - Firstly, before buying drywall, make sure you measure the wall properly with accurate measurements.
 After measuring the wall you can go ahead and buy the drywall according to the size and height of the wall.

 - Before installing the drywall on the wall, make sure that the wall is not very weak or it has cracks and gaps.
 If the wall has any such problem then make sure you solve all the problems before installing the drywall.
 If you install all the issues on the wall then you are simply wasting your money.

 - If you have any Cracks and Gaps on the wall, then you can buy this Green Glue to fill the cracks and the gaps on the wall to make it more soundproof.

-#6.
-Seal or the Fill the Gap or Edges on the Wall
+6. Seal or Fill the Gap or Edges on the Wall

 This is a very important method to follow before utilizing any of the other methods that I have mentioned.
-You need to seal or fill up the gaps on the wall to completely soundproof the wall.
+You need to seal or fill up the gaps on the wall will help with soundproofing walls.